tranhungnghiep/MEI-KGE/README.md

 ## Installation
 - Clone the repository to your local machine: `git clone https://github.com/tranhungnghiep/MEI-KGE/`
 - Go to the repository directory: `cd MEI-KGE/`
-- Install required packages, you may install in a separate environment: `pip install -r requirements`
+- Install required packages, you may install in a separate environment: `pip install -r requirements.txt`
 - Go to the source directory: `cd src/`

 ## How to run